The 24 Best Dive Bars to Visit in America

 Photography courtesy of Hunter Ingram/StarNews

-A beloved subterranean bar in Wilmington, Lula’s is adored for being a super casual place to drink despite the fact that it’s rumored to be haunted.
-Or, it could just be the bar’s cave-like atmosphere—you need to walk through a dark hallway just to get to the underground bar.
-Regardless, the history makes Lula’s special, from the ballast stones used in the original general store building to its paranormal tendencies.
-This is an intimate pub with intimate quirks you could only find in a place that has withstood the test of time.
+Or, it could just be the bar’s cave-like atmosphere—you must walk through a dark hallway just to get to the underground bar.
+Regardless, the history makes Lula’s unique.
+From the ballast stones used in the original general store building to its paranormal tendencies, the intimate pub with intimate quirks has withstood the test of time.

 Learn more